MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/security-and-privacy.md

 ### How are feature and security updates applied to the platform?
 What is the update frequency?

 We release monthly updates to the platform.
-Since the Microsoft Community Training platform will be deployed as a managed app, all the platform updates will be pushed directly by Microsoft without any intervention required by the customer.
+Since the Community Training platform will be deployed as a managed app, all the platform updates will be pushed directly by Microsoft without any intervention required by the customer.
 For more details, please visit [**this article**](../infrastructure-management/install-your-platform-instance/installation-overview.md).

 ### How to view my Azure portals Secret Key vault?

 Please follow the below steps to view / access your Azure key vault

 * Login to your [**Azure portal**](https://portal.azure.com/)
-* Select the Key Vault in your resource group which is used to create the Microsoft Community Training application
+* Select the Key Vault in your resource group which is used to create the Community Training application
 * Select **‘Access policies’**
 * Select **‘Add Access policy’** button
 * Select **All from the drop down** for – Key permissions, Secret permissions and certificate permission